Jonelle Filigno

 Jonelle Filigno (born September 24, 1990) is a retired Canadian soccer player who last played for Sky Blue FC in the National Women's Soccer League.

 She played for the Canadian national team, with whom she won an Olympic bronze medal at London 2012.

-Playing career

-College
+College career

 Filigno attended Rutgers University, where she is the all-time leading scorer of game-winning goals, with 17.
 She joined Rutgers on the advice of her former teammate Karina Leblanc, who at that time served as an assistant coach with the Scarlet Knights.
 In 2020, she was inducted into the Rutgers Athletics Hall of Fame, with the school describing her as "one of the most accomplished players in school history."

-Clubs

-Sky Blue FC
+Club career

 After finishing her collegiate career at Rutgers University, Filigno was allocated to NWSL side Sky Blue FC.
 She made her debut on April 27, 2014, as a second-half substitute in a 3–2 road defeat to the Boston Breakers at Harvard Stadium.
 She scored her first professional goal in a 3–3 draw against the Washington Spirit on May 21, 2014, at Maryland SoccerPlex.